elasticluster/elasticluster/README.rst

     |   # will configure only hosts in the  `ganglia_monitor` or
     |   # `ganglia_master` groups.
     |
+    +-- modules
+    |   # This directory contains ansible modules developed by GC3
+    |
     +-- hosts     # GC3 inventory file
     +-- examples  # directory containing examples and code snippets.
     +-- README.rst